csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 To build a network that more closely resembles today’s Internet, we must add points of presence (PoPs), multi-homing, peering, and Internet exchange points (IXPs) to the hierarchical Network Structure 3.
 PoPs exist in all levels of the hier- archy, except for the bottom (access ISP) level.
 A **PoP** is simply a group of one or more routers (at the same location) in the provider’s network where customer ISPs can connect into the provider ISP.
 For a customer network to connect to a provider’s PoP, it can lease a high-speed link from a third-party telecommunications provider to directly connect one of its routers to a router at the PoP.
 Any ISP (except for tier-1 ISPs) may choose to **multi-home**, that is, to connect to two or more provider ISPs.
 So, for example, an access ISP may multi-home with two regional ISPs, or it may multi- home with two regional ISPs and also with a tier-1 ISP.
 Similarly, a regional ISP may multi-home with multiple tier-1 ISPs.
 When an ISP multi-homes, it can continue to send and receive packets into the Internet even if one of its providers has a failure.

 As we just learned, customer ISPs pay their provider ISPs to obtain global Inter- net interconnectivity.
 The amount that a customer ISP pays a provider ISP reflects the amount of traffic it exchanges with the provider.
 To reduce these costs, a pair of nearby ISPs at the same level of the hierarchy can **peer**, that is, they can directly connect their networks together so that all the traffic between them passes over the direct connection rather than through upstream intermediaries.
 When two ISPs peer, it is typically settlement-free, that is, neither ISP pays the other.
 As noted earlier, tier-1 ISPs also peer with one another, settlement-free.
 For a readable discussion of peering and customer-provider relationships, see [Van der Berg 2008].
 Along these same lines, a third-party company can create an **Internet Exchange Point (IXP)**, which is a meeting point where multiple ISPs can peer together.
 An IXP is typically in a stand-alone building with its own switches [Ager 2012].
 There are over 600 IXPs in the Internet today [PeeringDB 2020].
-We refer to this ecosystem—consisting of access ISPs, regional ISPs, tier-1 ISPs, PoPs, multi-homing, peering, and IXPs—as _Network Structure 4_.We now finally arrive at _Network Structure 5,_ which describes today’s Internet.
+We refer to this ecosystem—consisting of access ISPs, regional ISPs, tier-1 ISPs, PoPs, multi-homing, peering, and IXPs—as _Network Structure 4_.

+We now finally arrive at _Network Structure 5,_ which describes today’s Internet.
 Network Structure 5, illustrated in Figure 1.15, builds on top of Network Structure 4 by adding **content-provider networks**.
 Google is currently one of the leading exam- ples of such a content-provider network.
 As of this writing, it Google has 19 major data centers distributed across North America, Europe, Asia, South America, and Australia with each data center having tens or hundreds of thousands of servers.
 Additionally, Google has smaller data centers, each with a few hundred servers; these smaller data centers are often located within IXPs.
 The Google data centers are all interconnected via Google’s private TCP/IP network, which spans the entire globe but is neverthe- less separate from the public Internet.
 Importantly, the Google private network only carries traffic to/from Google servers.
 As shown in Figure 1.15, the Google private network attempts to “bypass” the upper tiers of the Internet by peering (settlement free) with lower-tier ISPs, either by directly connecting with them or by connecting with them at IXPs [Labovitz 2010].
 However, because many access ISPs can still only be reached by transiting through tier-1 networks, the Google network also connects to tier-1 ISPs, and pays those ISPs for the traffic it exchanges with them.
 By creating its own network, a content provider not only reduces its payments to upper-tier ISPs, but also has greater control of how its services are ultimately delivered to end users.
 Google’s network infrastructure is described in greater detail in Section 2.6.

 In summary, today’s Internet—a network of networks—is complex, consisting of a dozen or so tier-1 ISPs and hundreds of thousands of lower-tier ISPs.
 The ISPs are diverse in their coverage, with some spanning multiple continents and oceans, and others limited to narrow geographic regions.
 The lower-tier ISPs connect to the higher-tier ISPs, and the higher-tier ISPs interconnect with one another.
 Users and content providers are customers of lower-tier ISPs, and lower-tier ISPs are customers of higher-tier ISPs.
 In recent years, major content providers have also created their own networks and connect directly into lower-tier ISPs where possible.

 ![](15.png)

-**Figure 1.15**
-♦ Interconnection of ISPs
+**Figure 1.15**  ♦ Interconnection of ISPs
 1.4 • Delay, Loss, and Throughput in Packet-Switched Networks

 ## Delay, Loss, and Throughput in Packet-Switched Networks

 Back in Section 1.1 we said that the Internet can be viewed as an infrastructure that provides services to distributed applications running on end systems.
 Ideally, we would like Internet services to be able to move as much data as we want between any two end systems, instantaneously, without any loss of data.
 Alas, this is a lofty goal, one that is unachievable in reality.
 Instead, computer networks necessarily constrain throughput (the amount of data per second that can be transferred) between end sys- tems, introduce delays between end systems, and can actually lose packets.
 On one hand, it is unfortunate that the physical laws of reality introduce delay and loss as well as constrain throughput.
 On the other hand, because computer networks have these problems, there are many fascinating issues surrounding how to deal with the problems—more than enough issues to fill a course on computer networking and to motivate thousands of PhD theses!
 In this section, we’ll begin to examine and quan- tify delay, loss, and throughput in computer networks.

-## Overview of Delay in Packet-Switched Networks
+### Overview of Delay in Packet-Switched Networks

 Recall that a packet starts in a host (the source), passes through a series of routers, and ends its journey in another host (the destination).
 As a packet travels from one node (host or router) to the subsequent node (host or router) along this path, the packet suffers from several types of delays at _each_ node along the path.
 The most important of these delays are the **nodal processing delay**, **queuing delay**, **transmis- sion delay**, and **propagation delay**; together, these delays accumulate to give a **total nodal delay**.
 The performance of many Internet applications—such as search, Web browsing, e-mail, maps, instant messaging, and voice-over-IP—are greatly affected by network delays.
 In order to acquire a deep understanding of packet switching and computer networks, we must understand the nature and importance of these delays.

 **Types of Delay**

 Let’s explore these delays in the context of Figure 1.16.
 As part of its end-to-end route between source and destination, a packet is sent from the upstream node through router A to router B. Our goal is to characterize the nodal delay at router A. Note that router A has an outbound link leading to router B. This link is preceded by a queue (also known as a buffer).
 When the packet arrives at router A from the upstream node, router A examines the packet’s header to determine the appropriate outbound link for the packet and then directs the packet to this link.
 In this exam- ple, the outbound link for the packet is the one that leads to router B. A packet can be transmitted on a link only if there is no other packet currently being transmitted on the link and if there are no other packets preceding it in the queue; if the link is

 ![Alt text](image-7.png)

-Figure 1.16  ♦  The nodal delay at router A currently busy or if there are other packets already queued for the link, the newly arriving packet will then join the queue.
+**Figure 1.16**  ♦  The nodal delay at router A

+ currently busy or if there are other packets already queued for the link, the newly arriving packet will then join the queue.

 **Processing Delay**